raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_8.md

 ### Getting started with machine learning

-If you have a Coral USB accelerator stick you may want to check out the [image classification](https://projects.raspberrypi.org/en/projects/image-id-coral/2) project.
+If you have a Coral ML accelerator you may want to check out the [image classification](https://projects.raspberrypi.org/en/projects/image-id-coral/2) project.
 This will walk you through the process of training a machine learning model to classify images, and give you some experience of using the `tensorflow_lite` library.

 --- task ---
 Complete the [image classification](https://projects.raspberrypi.org/en/projects/image-id-coral/2) project.